 https://maps.app.goo.gl/ToHQdurR959C1iwD9

 In this building during a pre-concert press conference for the 2006 show, the University of Florida presented Petty a Distinguished Achievement Award.
 Afterward, Gainesville Mayor Pegeen Hanrahan proclaimed Sept.
-21 to officially be Tom Petty and the Heartbreakers Day in the city, then presented the second key to the city to Tom Petty, who was joined by his fellow Heartbreakers that all received keys as well (note that the first key to the city was given 25 years earlier, in 1981, to Petty by Mayor Courtland A. Collier at the Gainesville Hilton).
+21 to officially be Tom Petty and the Heartbreakers Day in the city, then presented a key to the city to Tom Petty, who was joined by his fellow Heartbreakers that all received keys as well (note that the first key to the city was given 25 years earlier, in 1981, to Petty by Mayor Courtland A. Collier at the Gainesville Hilton, once located at 2900 SW 13th St.).

 In response to a reporter's question about what returning to Gainesville is like for bandmembers who grew up here, Petty said, "Really, every corner you turn, there's some kind of memory."
 Keyboardist Benmont Tench said: "I really, really love this town.
 You all need to realize what you got."